Branndon Stewart: College career

 Stewart played in 11 of 12 games at quarterback for the Volunteers as a true freshman in 1994, but Manning started the final eight games of the season while exhibiting the skills that would make him a perennial All-American and, eventually, All-Pro quarterback.
 Realizing he was behind a potential four-year starter in the depth chart (as well as future MLB All-Star Todd Helton), Stewart transferred to Texas A&M and sat out the 1995 season, per NCAA transfer rules.

 Stewart had a nice start to the 1996 season with a big game against BYU in the Pigskin Classic, completing 20 of 28 passes for 232 yards, two touchdowns and no interceptions.
-Despite his performance, A&M lost the game 41-37 and went on to a mediocre 6-6 season.
+Despite his performance, A&M lost the game 41-37 and went on to a mediocre 6–6 season.
 Stewart only threw 9 touchdown passes all season and completed less than 50% of his attempts.

 Stewart began the 1997 season as the Aggies starting quarterback, but in the sixth game of the season (a loss against Kansas State), backup Randy McCown was more effective than Stewart and coach R. C. Slocum named McCown the starter for the following week's game against Texas Tech.
 When McCown faltered, Stewart came off the bench to complete 12 of 17 second-half passes, only to see the Aggies lose on a 47-yard field goal with 19 seconds to play.

 That performance was good enough to earn back his starting position.
 He started the rest of the season, leading the Aggies to the Big 12 South Division championship (the Aggies would go on to lose a very lopsided Big 12 Championship game to the Nebraska Cornhuskers).
 After the season, Stewart's teammates voted him most valuable offensive player.
 On the season, he completed 111 of 196 passes for 1,429 yards and 10 touchdowns.
+He led the Big 12 in Pass Completion Percentage.
 He went seven consecutive games without throwing an interception and threw only four all season (two in the championship game against Nebraska).